 Cyborg is again taking another step further with disabilities this time.
 Many superheroes with disabilities tend to not have a major role in who they are.
 Matt Murdock (Daredevil) is blind, but still can see through his enhanced senses, which actually helps hide his secret identity.
 Hawkeye is 80% deaf, and while some comics show him communicating in sign language, they completely dropped that from the MCU films.
 Moon Knight has some form of psychosis, but sometimes he strays from being the hero because of it.
 Cyborg is the only major full time hero that seems to have a disability that affects him.
 We really see this in the Teen Titans show, Justice League, and hopefully the upcoming Cyborg movie.

 Half-black half-Latino, Miles Morales returns the Spider-Man character to a high schooler now that Peter Parker is a full grown adult.
-Hopefully with the inclusion of the Latino half, that will spark the growth of more minority heroes!
+Spider-Verse, being the best Spider-Man movie to date, and incredibly popular, he has joined the list of some of the most popular Black superheroes ever.

 Nick Fury doesn’t really have a place in the history of black heroes, but it’s a fun story.
 Nick Fury started as a white David Hasselhoff looking guy, but when his son Nick Fury Jr. grew old enough, he took his fathers place as Agent of S.H.I.E.L.D.
 Of course when the artists were deciding on what to make Jr. look like, they threw in Samuel L. Jacksons face for fun.